patternleaf/udder/README.md

 * Josh Erickson
 * Jordan K. "Janitor" Paul
 * [Sparkfun.com](http://www.sparkfun.com)
+* The Handweavers Guild of Boulder
-* ...and all the loyal beta testers from RA, Vox Lux, and Invisible Photons.
+* ...and all the loyal beta testers from Coil, RA, Vox Lux, and Invisible Photons.

 Apache License, v2.0